 - I can not stress how important it is to follow the mantra of ALWAYS BE CHARGING, do not cut your charging session short at a working charge point because you think the next one is faster or cheaper.

 - Telstra is the only choice for any chance of phone reception (of course if you fit in your roaming Starlink dish you’re king of the Nullarbor).
+Even carriers using the Telstra network do not work.

 - Keep yourself busy and the charging time won’t appear so slow, Nullarboring is a term used by people with no imagination.